 If that did not work, you can keep on reading.
 Your next step would probably be to sue them in court.
 If you need an attorney to recover stolen inheritance, we at the Law Offices of Albert Goodwin are here for you.
 You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.

-In order to recover the stolen inheritance from the thief, you and your attorney would first have to answer a few basic questions, involving who, how, what and when.
+In order to put together a plan how to recover the stolen inheritance from the thief, you and your attorney would first have to figure out the who, when, what and how.

 When we hear complaints about stolen inheritance, it is usually stolen by someone who was close to the person who died: